playpauseandstop/tddspry/README.rst

 Running tests
 -------------

-There are two ways to run tests in your project.
+There are three ways to run tests in your project.

 First, using ``nosetests`` command, e.g.::